Azure-Samples/dab-library-demo-containers/README.md

     -d '{"query": "{ books(first: 2, orderBy: {id: ASC}) { items { id title } } }"}' \
     http://localhost:5001/graphql | jq
 ```

+> [!TIP]
+> In case you want a minimal experience, and just get started quickly check the [bash-commands.sh](bash-commands.sh) included in this repository.

 And this is how you can build your APIs with DAB using containers in just a few minutes!